From our private database of 22,300+ case briefs...

 156 Eng.
 Rep. 1047 (Ex.
 1856)

 Birmingham Water Works (Birmingham) (defendant) owned a nonprofit waterworks.
 Birmingham was tasked with laying water mains and fire plugs in the city streets according to statutory specifications.
 On February 24, 1855, a fire plug laid by Birmingham broke and allowed water to escape into the home of Blyth (plaintiff).
-The fire plug had worked well for twenty-five years.
-On the evening of the accident, the city experienced a severe frost, and the fire plug itself was covered with ice.
+The fire plug had worked well for 25 years.
+On January 15, 1855, the city had experienced one of the most severe frosts in recorded history, which continued until after the accident.
+The ground was covered with ice and snow, and the fire plug itself was covered with a buildup of ice.
 Blyth sued Birmingham for damages.
 At trial, the trial judge stated that if Birmingham had removed the ice from the plug, the accident would not have occurred.
-However, he permitted the jury to consider whether Birmingham had exercised the proper level of care to prevent the accident.
+However, the judge permitted the jury to consider whether Birmingham had exercised the proper level of care to prevent the accident.
 The jury returned a verdict for Blyth, and Birmingham appealed.

 Rule of Law